Home » Getting Started with the HRS » Restricted Data

 Are you planning to use one or more of the restricted data products distributed by the Health and Retirement Study?
 Begin by inspecting the What's Available and Order Form pages to see the list of available restricted data products.
 Documentation for many of these is available from the HRS Public File Download Area (registration required).
 You may wish to examine the documentation to see if the restricted data product in question will meet your research needs.

-If you choose the VDI, follow the instructions outlined in the document HRS - MiCDA Enclave Application Information
+If you choose the VDI (the default), follow the instructions outlined on the HRS - MiCDA Enclave Application Information page.

 Special procedures must be followed to obtain Center for Medicare and Medicaid Services (CMS) research data.
 See the HRS/CMS Research Data page for information on how to apply for (and pay for) these data.
 Users with content questions related to Parts A and B Claims and Summary Files may wish to review the variable definitions and frequencies for the Standard, Geographic, and Provider Releases.